DIDSR/calzone/README.md

 # calzone

-calzone is a comprehensive Python package for calculating and visualizing various metrics to assess the calibration of probabilistic models.
+calzone is a comprehensive Python package for calculating and visualizing various metrics to assess the calibration of probabilistic models.To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and reprensative dataset with sufficient coverage of the prediction space.
+The calibration metrics is not meaningful if the dataset is not representative of true intended population.

 ## Features